What you will study

 The Leadership option in UCM’s master’s degree in Early Childhood Education specifically

-prepares you to lead other early childhood educators in inclusive childcare settings
+prepares you to lead early childhood educators in inclusive settings such as:

 Leadership jobs you can get with a master’s degree in Early Childhood Education from